-(h) On election day, 15 minutes before the closing of the polls, and all other locations where ballots may be cast, an election worker shall proclaim to any persons present the time remaining before the polls close.
-When the polls are closed, that fact shall be similarly proclaimed, and thereafter no ballots shall be received except those of qualified voters already present at the vote centers, ballot drop boxes, election official's office, or the precinct polling location, in a poll-based election, waiting to vote when the polls are closed.
-Ballots must be provided to an election official, received by the vote center, placed in a ballot drop box, or received at a polling place, in a poll-based election, by 8:00 p.m. on election day, or be postmarked by the post office on or before election day.
-Any ballots cast by a voter present in line awaiting the opportunity to vote at a vote center, or to drop a ballot into a secure ballot drop box, or present in line awaiting the opportunity to vote at a polling place, for a poll-based election, at 8:00 p.m. on election day, will be considered as having voted in a timely manner.
+- (f) A voter who by accident or mistake mutilates or spoils the voter's ballot makes a mistake shall be given another ballot after returning the old one to election workers, upon returning the same to the election workers, be given another ballot, up to a maximum of three ballots.
+The worker shall record the number of ballots spoiled, void the spoiled ballot, and without examining it, place it in the spoiled ballot envelope for final ballot accountability. - (g) The voter may choose to use an electronic ballot marking device as provided at a vote center or polling place in accordance with instructions provided by the election officials.
+Alternatively, a voter who cannot read, mark the ballot, or sign their the voter's name, may be assisted in doing so by an election worker, or not more than two willing persons of the voter's choice if the voter requests such assistance.
+If any person other than an election worker assists the voter in reading or marking the ballot, such person shall state upon oath before the election worker that such person will not reveal the vote cast by the assisted voter. - (h) On election day, 15 minutes before the closing of the election polls, and at all other locations where ballots may be cast, including officially designated ballot drop boxes, an election worker shall proclaim to any persons present, the time remaining before the polls location closes.
+When the location polls are closeds, that fact shall be similarly proclaimed, and thereafter no ballots shall be received except those of people qualified voters already present and waiting to vote at the vote centers, officially designated ballot drop boxes, election officiall's office, or the precinct polling location in a poll-based election.
+Ballots must be provided to an election official, received by the vote center, placed in an officially designated ballot drop box, or received at a polling place in a poll-based election, by 8:00 p.m. on election day, or be postmarked by the post office on or before election day.
+Any ballots east by a voter present in line awaiting the opportunity to vote at a vote center, or to drop a ballot into a ballot drop box, or present in line awaiting the opportunity to vote at a polling place, for a poll-based election, at 8:00 p.m. on election day, will be considered as having voted in a timely manner.

-(Serial No. 2023-24 , § 2, 5-17-2023, eff.
-6-17-2023) State law reference(s)-Similar provisions, AS 15.15.210, 15.15.215, 15.15.230, 15.15.250, 15.15.240, 15.15.310, 15.15.320.
+State Law reference- Similar provisions, AS 15.15.210, 15.15.215, 15.15.230, 15.15.250, 15.15.240, 15.15.310, 15.15.320.